RefactoringGuru/refactoring-examples/interactive-en-after/java/form-template-method.md

 Since the methods are now located in different classes, we can make them more similar to each other by giving them identical names.

-Let's launch autotests to check for errors in code.
+Let's launch autotests to check for errors in the code.

-Now everything is ready to finally start the refactoring itself.
+Finally, everything is ready to start the refactoring itself.

 First split the <code>view</code> methods in both steps to their constituent steps.
 Defining the steps is rather easy in our case – these are parts of the printed article.